ukaneverin/EPL_CNN/README.md

 `args.stage` specifies which stage of the pipeline the scipts should run: `'train'`, `'val'`, `'test'`

-Check `makedata.py` for the working directory and the outputs that will be saved.
+Please use `python example_run.py --help` or check the code itself to see complete set of parameters and their descriptions.

+`makedata.py` build up working directories where the convergence curves, learned models, centroids, part attributions and visualization outputs will be saved.
+Tweek `EPL_train.py` if you want to avoid generating certain outputs to save disk place.

 ## Python Dependencies
 * torch 1.4.0